uskovgs/PanSTARRS/README.md

 ## Installation

-You can install the released version of panstarrs from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of panstarrs with:

 ``` r
 devtools::install_github('uskovgs/PanSTARRS')